-Bill S-260, An Act to amend the Criminal Code (conversion therapy) was introduced in the Senate by Senator Serge Joyal and passed first reading on 9 April 2019.65 Bill S-260 died on the Order Paper with the dissolution of the 42nd Parliament on 11 September 2019 and the calling of the 2019 general election.
+Bill S-260, An Act to amend the Criminal Code (conversion therapy), was introduced in the Senate by Senator Serge Joyal and passed first reading on 9 April 2019.
+Bill S-260 died on the Order Paper with the dissolution of the 42nd Parliament on 11 September 2019 and the calling of the 2019 general election.

 Bill S-260 would have amended the Code to "protect" Canadians, particularly young people, from "the damage caused by practices and treatments designed to change an individual's sexual orientation or gender identity."
-66 The bill would have added new section 172.01(2) to make advertising conversion therapy a hybrid offence.
-In addition, new section 172.01(3) of the bill would have made it a hybrid offence to receive a financial or other material benefit either directly or indirectly from providing conversion therapy to a person under 18 years of age.
-A person found guilty of either of those hybrid offences could have been liable to imprisonment for a term of not more than five years on indictment, or punishable for up to two years less a day on summary conviction.
+The bill would have added new section 172.01(2) to the Code to make advertising conversion therapy a hybrid offence.
+In addition, new section 172.01(3) of the Code would have made it a hybrid offence to receive a financial or other material benefit either directly or indirectly from providing conversion therapy to a person under 18 years of age.
+A person found guilty of either of those hybrid offences could have been liable to imprisonment for a term of not more than five years on indictment or, on summary conviction, for a period of up to two years less a day.